maintainerati/site/content/blog/reviving-maintainerati.md

 At inception, the Maintainerati 2019 Core Team consists of:

-- [Gawain Lynch](https://github.com/GawainLynch) (region leader Western Europe) used to use technology to solve human problems, but now uses humans to solve problems that humans are having with technology.
+- [Gawain Lynch](https://github.com/GawainLynch) (region leader Western Europe), who used to use technology to solve human problems, but now uses humans to solve problems that humans are having with technology.
 Gawain is passionate about building healthy open source communities, and helping leaders to lead productively and empathetically.

-- [Erin Taylor](https://github.com/erinbtaylor) (leader of the Knowledge Guardians) is an anthropologist who loves complex human problems.
+- [Erin Taylor](https://github.com/erinbtaylor) (leader of the Knowledge Guardians), an anthropologist who loves complex human problems.
 Her role is to collect the experiences of maintainers in a giant bucket, sort them into piles, and put them back in some sort of order.
 She will happily talk about research to anybody who wants to listen (or doesn’t).

-- [Henry Zhu](https://github.com/hzoo) (region leader North America East Coast) is a maintainer who passionate about the sustainability of open source software projects.
+- [Henry Zhu](https://github.com/hzoo) (region leader North America East Coast), a maintainer who passionate about the sustainability of open source software projects.

-- [Geoffrey Huntley](https://github.com/ghuntley) (region leader Oceania) is passionate about creating a new narrative and folks not accepting the status quo, and “burning out” as a result
+- [Geoffrey Huntley](https://github.com/ghuntley) (region leader Oceania), who is passionate about creating a new narrative and folks not accepting the status quo, and “burning out” as a result.

-- [Don Goodman-Wilson](https://github.com/DEGoodmanWilson) (GitHub liaison) is a solo maintainer, and also maintains an interest in the way that OSS institutions form and evolve over time, their philosophical and ideological underpinnings, and their repercussions for everyone who depends upon OSS.
+- [Don Goodman-Wilson](https://github.com/DEGoodmanWilson) (GitHub liaison), a solo maintainer who also maintains an interest in the ways that OSS institutions form and evolve over time, their philosophical and ideological underpinnings, and their repercussions for everyone who depends upon OSS.

-We’re currently looking for team members to join as the community liaison for Safety & Diversity.
+We’re currently looking for team members to join as the community liaison for Safety & Diversity, and also people to join Erin in the Knowledge Production team.

 The Maintainerati 2020 core team will be decided upon in Q4 2019.

-Watch [the Maintainerati website](https://maintainerati.org) for more information on the details, or [follow us on Twitter](https://twitter.com/Maintainerati) the keep abreast of the latest news.
+Watch [the Maintainerati website](https://maintainerati.org) for more information on events and activities, or [follow us on Twitter](https://twitter.com/Maintainerati) to keep abreast of the latest news.